intel/llvm/sycl/doc/ABIPolicyGuide.md

   ```shell
   python3 sycl/tools/abi_check.py --mode dump_symbols --output path/to/output.dump path/to/sycl.so(.dll)
   ```
+  Please, prefere updating the test files with the above command.
+The checker script automatically sorts symbols.
+This would allow developers to avoid large diffs and help maintainers identify the nature of ABI changes.
 * `test/abi/layout*` and `test/abi/symbol_size*` are a group of tests to check the internal layout of some classes.
-The layout tests check Clang AST for changes, while symbol_size check `sizeof` for objects.
+The `layout*` tests check some of API classes for layout changes, while `symbol_size` only checks `sizeof` for API classes.
 Changing the class layout is a breaking change.

 ## Breaking ABI